keyboard_arrow_up

 Power Transfer

-When the battery of the AGV supplies power to pickup and delivery stations to make additional wiring unnecessary.
+The process where the AGV supplies power to pickup and delivery stations, eliminating the need for additional wiring.

 Remote Dispatching